wp-plugins/yith-woocommerce-pdf-invoice/readme.txt

 * Customizable invoice template.
 * Customizable shipping list template.
 * Download invoices from customers' order page.

+For a more detailed list of options and features of the plugin, please look at the [official documentation](http://yithemes.com/docs-plugins/yith-woocommerce-pdf-invoice/ "Yith WooCommerce PDF Invoice official documentation").

 Discover all the features of the plugin and install it in your theme: the result will be extremely satisfying.